P2000

 What P2000 means

-P2000 indicates that the NOx adsorber (also known as a NOx trap or Lean NOx Trap, LNT) on bank 1 is operating below the minimum efficiency threshold.
-NOx adsorbers are used predominantly in lean-burn gasoline direct injection and some diesel applications to store nitrogen oxides during lean operation and then reduce them during periodic rich purge events.
-The ECM evaluates adsorber efficiency by comparing NOx sensor readings upstream and downstream of the catalyst.
+P2000 indicates that the NOx adsorber, also called a NOx trap or Lean NOx Trap, on bank 1 is operating below the minimum efficiency threshold.
+NOx traps are used on lean-burn gasoline and many diesel applications to store nitrogen oxides during lean operation and then reduce them to nitrogen and oxygen during periodic rich regeneration events.
+The ECM evaluates trap efficiency using NOx sensor data and stored regeneration behavior; bank 1 refers to the side of the engine containing cylinder number one.

-Diagnosis should begin with checking for exhaust system leaks that could dilute sensor readings and confirming NOx sensor accuracy before condemning the adsorber catalyst.
-Sulfur desulfation procedures, if supported, should also be attempted before replacement.
+Diagnosis should begin with retrieving codes and freeze frame data, checking for exhaust leaks that could dilute sensor readings, and confirming NOx sensor accuracy before condemning the trap.
+Where supported, a desulfation or forced regeneration procedure should be attempted before replacement.

 Common causes